code-shmode/code-shmode-javascript/react/next/intro.md

 In both `pages/index.js` and `pages/about.js`, import the `Layout` component and replace the fragment tags `<></>` with this component.

-How `pages/index.js` should look now:
+How `pages/index.js` should look noww:

 ```js
 import React from "react";